Scope of Practice

 (Advertisement)

-AAPM&R believes that physiatry-led, patient-centered, team-based care is the best approach to providing optimized rehabilitation care for patients.
-This approach ensures the health and safety of patients and maintains the high quality of care standard set by PM&R physicians.
+At AAPM&R, we believe that physiatry-led, patient-centered, team-based care is the best approach to providing optimized rehabilitation care.
+This approach ensures the health and safety of patients maintaining the high quality of care standard set by PM&R physicians.

 Scope of practice expansion is a long-standing, continuous and complex concern in the health care field.
 AAPM&R is aware of the various concerns specifically plaguing physiatrists, from non-physicians to non-physiatrists, intent on expanding their scope of practice beyond their level of education, training and experience.